1.

 RTOG 9402 randomized 291 patients with anaplastic oligodendroglioma or anaplastic oligoastrocytoma to receive either PCV followed by immediate RT or RT alone.
 No difference in the median Overall survival was seen between either arm (4.6 years vs. 4.7 years; P=0.10).
 However, an unplanned subgroup analysis of the 126 patients whose tumors were 1p19q co-deleted found a doubling in the median Overall survival (14.7 vs. 7.3 years; HR=0.59; P=0.03) when PCV was added to RT as upfront treatment.

-The NCCN panel recommends that PCV be administered after RT (as per EORTC 26951) since the intensive PCV regimen given prior to RT (RTOG 9402) was not tolerated as well.
+The NCCN panel recommends that PCV be administered after RT (as per EORTC 26951) since the intensive PCV chemotherapy regimen given prior to RT (RTOG 9402) was not tolerated as well.

 The phase III CODEL study was designed to assess the efficacy of Temozolomide for the treatment of newly diagnosed anaplastic [Grade III] Oligodendrogliomas.
 The study was redesigned to compare RT + PCV to RT + Temozolomide in patients with anaplastic oligodendroglioma as well as low-grade oligodendroglioma.
 Results of this important study are pending.